cloudposse/atmos/website/docs/cli/commands/describe/describe-component.md

 - `deps` - a list of component stack dependencies where the _final_ values of all component configurations are defined (after the deep-merging and processing all the inheritance chains and all the base components)

+- `overrides` - a map of overrides for the component.
+Refer to [Component Overrides](/core-concepts/components/overrides) for more details

 ## Difference between `imports`, `deps_all` and `deps` outputs

 The difference between the `imports`, `deps_all` and `deps` outputs is as follows: